Maxime-hnh/Dossier-STUDI-Maxime-Huynh/README.md

    - Run npm run start.

-# Create admin account :
+# :cop: Create admin account :

 1. Modify the file "/server/models/user.js" and change the role's default value to 'admin' instead of 'user'.
 2. Create the admin account using one of the following methods: